OPALE-dev/DcmSwift/README.md

     dcmqrscp 11112 --log-level trace -c /path/to/config/dcmqrscp.cfg

 All the executables from both `DCMTK` and `dcm4chee` are very good reference for testing DICOM features.

-## Disclamer

-DcmSwift is *not* a medical imaging nor diagnosis oriented library and is not intented to be used as such.
-It focuses on the computing aspects of the DICOM standard, and provide a powerful set of tools to deal with DICOM files at the atomic level.
-The authors of this source code cannot be held responsible for its misuses or malfunctions, as it is defined in the license below.

 ## License